Cluster Creator Kit Script Reference

 Parameters

 The position on the screen near the avatar's head.
-Both x and y components are rounded to the range 0 to 1.
+Both x and y components are clamped between 0 and 1.

 • immediate: boolean